vsoch/gridtest/paper/paper.md

 this problem by way of discovery - give it a module name, a file name, or an entire directory with Python files, and it will generate a template for you to easily fill in that already includes arguments and functions.
-Once you've already written your tests, if you add a function GridTest can tell you this too with it's `--check` feature.
+Once you've written your tests, you can run GridTest with the `--check` feature to find newly added functions in your code.
 For more details about creating, checking, and updating tests, see the [testing](https://vsoch.github.io/gridtest/getting-started/testing/index.html) documentation.

 In summary, GridTest:

- 1. Let's you define grids to be generated programatically, version controlled, and used for multiple purposes
+ 1. Lets you define grids to be generated programatically, version controlled, and used for multiple purposes
- 2. Allows measuring of metrics alongside tests
+ 2. Allows measuring metrics alongside tests
  3. Stores tests in a yaml file that can be stored in version control
  4. Generates data exports and interactive reports for results
  5. Provides an easy way to interactively debug